Cypress Assertions – Complete Guide with Examples

 }

-Chai-jQuery Assertions in Cypress
+Chai-jQuery Assertions Explained

 This assertion is widely used in automation frameworks, first we need to include the Chai-Jquery dependency.